Thrax989/SWGFlurry/README.md

 * https://github.com/SlayerSG - Additional Game Balances Lua scripting game Tweaks
 * https://github.com/kissofdarknes - Additional Game Balances Lua scripting game Tweaks spy profession

+## Extended thanks ot the following servers
-<br>Thank you to the following server that provided custom content / alterations to the base core3 experience
+Thank you to the following server that provided custom content / alterations to the base core3 experience Over The Course Of A Few Years Each Individual Has Added Some Portion To The Frame Work Or Code That Is Currently In This Repository.

 <br>Sentinels Republic Emu - http://www.swgsremu.com/
 <br>Empire in Flames - http://www.empireinflames.com/